revbayes/revbayes.github.io/tutorials/branch_specific_div/index.md

 ### Specifying Monitors

-For the marginal likelihood analysis we don’t necessarily need monitors because we are not going to look into the samples.
+For the marginal likelihood analysis we don't necessarily need monitors because we are not going to look into the samples.
 However, as good practice we still define our two standard monitors: the model monitor and a screen monitor